nhtkid/Intune-Scripts/How to exempt iOS app using URL Protocol in Intune MAM.md

 ---

 ✅ You now have a repeatable process to extract iOS app URL schemes and configure Intune MAM exemptions to ensure seamless SSO handoff between Edge and unmanaged apps.

+## Security considerations

+Exempting apps from Intune MAM introduces trade-offs:

+What’s allowed: Only the token handoff from Edge (or another protected app) to the exempted app, via its unique URL scheme.

+What’s not enforced: Once data enters the exempted app, Intune protections no longer apply.
+For example, copy/paste restrictions or data encryption at rest.

+Risks:

+The exempted app could expose data outside managed boundaries.

+If a malicious app could somehow hijack the scheme (unlikely on iOS due to bundle signing), it might intercept tokens.

+Best practice:

+Only exempt trusted, business-critical apps.

+Keep the exemption list as small as possible.

+Involve your security/compliance team for approval.

+📖 Microsoft also cautions that this method should be used only when necessary: App protection policies exceptions

+## Summary

+By extracting the IPA and inspecting Info.plist, you can identify an app’s URL schemes and configure them as exemptions in Intune App Protection Policies.
+This allows authentication flows (via Edge) to return tokens properly to apps that don’t support Intune MAM.
+However, exemptions reduce enforcement, so they should be applied carefully and only for trusted apps.